Red Tide Causes Local Businesses To Suffer

 MANATEE COUNTY, Fla.
-(CW44 News At 10) – Local businesses are being impacted by Red Tide across The Bay and it might not end any time soon.
+(CW44 News At 10) – Local businesses are being impacted by Red Tide across the Bay Area and it might not end anytime soon.

-One fishing charter employee said because of Red Tide, he’s had several customers cancel their fishing experiences with him, and says he hopes his business can get back to normal soon.READ MORE: Child Tax Credit: When Is Your First Monthly Check Coming?
+One fishing charter employee said because of Red Tide, he’s had several customers cancel their fishing experiences with him, and says he hopes his business can get back to normal soon.READ MORE: Fourth Stimulus Check: Will You Get Another Relief Payment?

 Jeremy Rzonca owns Something Catchy Fishing Charter and says both his company and other fishing charters further north are losing business because of Red Tide.